-Tourmalines are known since ancient times.
-People have been mining and cutting these gemstones for centuries; however, because of their variety of colours, they have often been mistaken for other gems.
+Tourmaline has been known since ancient times.
+People were mining and cutting these gemstones for centuries; however, because of their variety of colours, they have often been mistaken for other gems.
 It was not until the 1800s that scientists identified tourmalines as a particular type of mineral.

-Most varieties of tourmaline crystals were formed by hydrothermal activity when hot water and vapour carried the elements required to form tourmalines into cracks in rocks.
+Most tourmaline crystal varieties were formed by hydrothermal activity when hot water and vapour carried the elements required to form tourmalines into cracks in rocks.
 Tourmaline crystals from minute to massive are usually found in ancient igneous rocks formed by cooling magma.

 Tourmalines are mined in different ways according to the type of their source.
 In the case of primary sources, they are mined directly out of the vein by careful blasting or digging.
 If the source is alluvial, meaning the crystals are away from their formation place because of weathering and erosion, the gems are collected from river beds or beaches by hand.

-Being the national gemstone for the United States, tourmaline has been mainly mined in the US until the early 1900s.
-While they can be found on all of the world’s continents, the most significant sources today are Brazil Bahia and Minas Gerais.
-Tourmaline deposits can also be found in Afganistan, Australia, Myanmar, Malawi, India, Italy, Madagascar, Mozambique, Namibia, Nepal, Nigeria, Pakistan, Russia, Sri Lanka, Switzerland, Tanzania, Zimbabwe, Zambia and Zaire.
+Being the national gemstone of the United States, tourmaline was mainly mined in the US until the early 1900s.
+While they can be found on all of the world’s continents, the most significant sources today are Brazil’s Bahia and Minas Gerais.
+Tourmaline deposits can also be found in Afghanistan, Australia, Myanmar, Malawi, India, Italy, Madagascar, Mozambique, Namibia, Nepal, Nigeria, Pakistan, Russia, Sri Lanka, Switzerland, Tanzania, Zimbabwe, Zambia and Zaire.

 Tourmaline Colours and Varieties

-Paraiba tourmalines, named after the region in Brazil where they were discovered in 1989, appear in a wide range of greenish-blue, bluish-green, green, blue and violet shades.
-There are many terms to describe the quality of Paraiba tourmalines, such as “electric”, “turquoise”, “sapphire”, “mint” green and “tanzanite” blue.
+Paraiba tourmalines, named after the region in Brazil, where they were discovered in the 1980s, appear in a wide range of greenish-blue, bluish-green, green, blue and violet shades.
+There are many terms to describe the quality of paraiba tourmalines, such as “electric”, “turquoise”, “sapphire”, “mint” green and “tanzanite” blue.

 Because of the elongated crystal shape, tourmalines are often cut into long rectangular bars.
 However, these gemstones also come in many traditional and fancy shapes.